 According to recent studies, an abortion does not increase a woman’s risk for emotional side effects and mental health disorders such as depression, anxiety, or post-traumatic stress disorders.
 According to American Psychological Association, women who experience these emotional issues after an abortion may have a co-occurring risk factor that leads to unintended pregnancy and mental health issues (6).

-Women who deny abortion may experience low self-esteem, higher anxiety, and low life satisfaction than women who willingly opt for it.
+Women who deny abortion may experience low self-esteem, higher anxiety, and low life satisfaction than women who are able to make the choice themselves.
 In addition, experiencing multiple unwanted pregnancies can negatively affect a woman’s mental health in later life.

 When To See A Doctor?